 The most common way of ensuring that there is full requirements traceability is by means of a Requirements Traceability Matrix (RTM).
 The traceability matrix is used to verify that all stated and derived requirements are associated with corresponding design elements, system components, modules and other project deliverables.
 This is known as the forward trace.
 The RTM is also used to verify and document the original source of the requirements so that if questions should arise by the customer regarding why certain features were included, there is a comprehensive audit trail.
 This is known as the backward trace.

 The requirements traceability matrix itself can be created using simple tools like a spreadsheet or even on paper.
-However to avoid the need to maintain lots of separate artifacts, an integrated requirements management system is usually the best choice.
+However, to avoid the need to maintain lots of separate artifacts, an integrated requirements management tool is usually the best choice.

 This refers to the need to document the associations between the functional and system requirements and the various artifacts created during the design, development and testing of the system.
 Some example artifacts that can be found at each phase include:

-- Development - During development, the unit tests and changes to the source code (e.g. commits made to the Software Configuration Management (SCM) tool) need to be linked to the requirements that they satisfy.
-Similarly the project development tasks should be associated with the source requirement that they fulfill.
+During development, the unit tests and changes to the source code (e.g. commits made to the Software Configuration Management (SCM) tool) need to be linked to the requirements that they satisfy.
+Similarly, the project development tasks should be associated with the source requirement that they fulfill.

-A forwards requirements traceability matrix for our ficticious Library Information System might include:
+A forward requirements traceability matrix for our fictitious Library Information System might include:

 |ID||System Requirement||Use Cases||Design Elements||Test Cases|

 |RQ1||Ability to create a new book in catalog||UC1, UC4, UC5||DE3, DE6||TC1, TC6, TC9|

 |RQ2||Ability to edit existing book in catalog||UC1, UC2||DE4||TC3, TC8|